bonsai-rx/docs/articles/ArduinoArticle.md

 In this tutorial, we will cover the basics on how to set up the communication protocol between Bonsai and Arduino, as well some examples and best practices when writing these workflows.

-## What is the Firmata protocol
+## The Firmata protocol

 In order to leverage the hardware capabilities of the [**Arduino board**](https://www.arduino.cc/en/Guide/Introduction) we must be able to communicate from, and to Bonsai.
 A bidirectional communication protocol must therefor be in place between the computer and the Arduino board.
-Thankfully, the Arduino community has long solved this problem through the implementation of the [`Firmata protocol`](https://www.arduino.cc/en/reference/firmata).
+Thankfully, the Arduino community has long solved this problem through the implementation of the [`Firmata protocol`](https://www.arduino.cc/reference/en/libraries/firmata/).

 The `Firmata protocol` is a generic serial communication protocol between a software application running on a host PC (in our case Bonsai), and a family of microcontrollers  (in our case an Arduino, or Arduino-compatible board).